IF I PAY ATTENTION

 PREVIOUS: Anger & Co-D (Part 2)

-And no matter what healthy, kind people tell us to contrary – the WIC part of us still believes “it’s always been my fault & always will be / nothing good ever comes of trying / I’ll never get it right / I always mess us…. so why bother, if I’m just going to get disappointed or battered anyway?
+And no matter whatever healthy, kind people tell us to the contrary – the WIC part of us still believes the Toxic Rules — “it’s always been my fault & always will be / nothing good ever comes of trying / I’ll never get it right / I always mess up…. so why bother, if I’m just going to get disappointed or battered anyway?”

-Unfortunately, the stronger these negative false assumptions are (T), the harder it is to get away & find a safer environment (A).
-Without a clear awareness of our need – and permission to provide them for ourselves – lead many of us avoid anger all together, staying trapped & hopeless
+Unfortunately, the stronger & deeper these false assumptions are (T), the harder it is to leave unhealthy PPT & find safer environments (A).
+Without a clear awareness of our needs – & permission to provide them – many of us avoid anger alltogether, staying trapped & hopeless (3 posts re.
+NEEDS)

-• Co-dependence comes in many flavors.
+Co-dependence comes in many flavors.
 While people-pleasing is one of it’s hallmarks, it’s not always in the form of over-niceness.
 It can also be camouflaged by surliness or isolation.
-Co-deps who tend to crankiness or bursts of rage are just as approval-driven as the more obvious kind
+Co-deps who tend to crankiness or bursts of rage are just as approval-driven as the more obvious types.

 ♟ supposedly ‘protects’ against feeling overwhelming fear of abandonment

-♟ is assumes that the power to act is not within us, but only in other people/ things
+♟ assumes that the power to act is not within us, but only in other people & things

 ♟ is a way to bury feeling lost & worthless, living in our False Self

-We confuse assertiveness & attacks.
-Being assertive includes standing up for oneself, with healthy boundaries & valuing Rights, ours & theirs — vs.
+❤️ Being assertive includes standing up for oneself, with healthy boundaries & valuing Rights, ours & theirs — vs.

-Being confrontational, which is fueled by an underlying hostility – is the need to push someone around, to get our own way, to suppress the other persons point of view, to punish…..
+💙 Being confrontational, which is fueled by underlying hostility – is the need to push someone around, to get our own way, suppress the other person’s point of view, to punish…..

-• Co-deps are secretly angry, raging – inside, but convinced that any sign of disagreement is an attack, which we fanatically avoid.
+• Co-deps are secretly angry, raging inside, convinced that any sign of disagreement is an attack, which we fanatically avoid.
 Not true.

 • At the same time, most co-deps can not bear having anyone be angry at or be disappointed in us.

 This makes it easy for others – if so inclined – to take advantage.
-The more approval we need, the less likely we’ll notice the extent of our self-sacrifice in favor of taking care of other people needs, want & demands
+The more approval we need, the less likely we’ll notice the extent our self-sacrifice is in favor of taking care of other people’s needs, want & demands, ignoring our own

-It’s an attempt to get the healthy mirroring our parents should have provided.
+It’s an attempt to get the legitimate mirroring our parents should have provided.
+(More…. as adults)

 Instead, we compulsively go to narcissists & other wounded people to ‘see’ us, who can never reflect back to us who we are.
 They can only project their False Self, trying to make us like them!

 OTHERS – the assumption that everyone becomes unreasonable (out-of-control-crazy-violent) when they’re angry, which we won’t know how to handle.
-Actually – what we’re used to is rage, which we feel will destroy us!
+Actually – what we’re used to is rage, which we believe will destroy us!